johnpenny/dotnetframework.aspnetcore.msfs-2020-api-host/README.md

 There are many quirks and visual issues that should be simple to fix, but I don't have time right now; When I get spare time I will work through the following TODO lists.

-##### TODO Map Overlay (I'm only working on the integrated map stuff, not the console applet)
+##### TODO BROWSER Map Overlay
-* Server side journey log and journey API endpoints (will be working on this asap so journey data is preserved)
-* Keep journey in view option to automatically keep the journey in the map bounds
+* Keep current journey in view option - to automatically keep the journey in the map bounds
-* Hide query UI completely
+* Hide query UI completely option
 * Resolving some js quirks I fell into
-* Journey saving and loading fixed
 * Rotational resets; make them unanimated
-* Saving and managing trips server side instead of localstorage
+* Mobile viewport design / responsive / scale
+##### TODO SERVER
+* Server side journey log and journey API endpoints (will be working on this asap so journey data is preserved)
 * Bookmarking from the windows widget window
-* iOS SVG fixes
-* Mobile viewport design / responsive / scale
-* Disconnect 'camera' from plane
-##### TODO API
 * Stress testing
 * More data structs with interesting SimConnect data